Probing topological relation between high density and low density region of 2MASS with hexagon cells: Abstract

 \section{Abstract}

-We introduce the new 2-D hexagon technique to probe the topological structure of the universe.
-The 2-D matter space has been filled with hexagon unit cells, by detecting whether the cell includes matter or not we define the filled cells and empty cells, corresponding to high density region and low density region respectively.
-The number of the filled cells and empty cells are kept same by controlling the size of the cells.
-By analyzing the six neighbors of each hexagon we can get and compare statistical topological properties of the high density region and low density region in the universe, in order to have a more understanding of the evolution of the universe.
-We apply this hexagon method on 2-MASS data and discover the significant topological differences between the high density and low density regions, even both of them have significant topological shift from the binomial distribution, or the random distribution.
+We introduced a new two-dimensional (2D) hexagon technique for probing the topological structure of the universe in which we mapped regions of the sky with high and low galaxy densities onto a 2D lattice of hexagonal unit cells.
+We defined filled cells as corresponding to high-density regions and empty cells as corresponding to low-density regions.
+The numbers of filled cells and empty cells were kept the same by controlling the size of the cells.
+By analyzing the six sides of each hexagon, we could obtain and compare the statistical topological properties of high-density and low-density regions of the universe in order to have a better understanding of the evolution of the universe.
+We applied this hexagonal method to Two Micron All Sky Survey data and discovered significant topological differences between the high-density and low-density regions.
+Both regions had significant ($>5\sigma$) topological shifts from both the binomial distribution and the random distribution.

 \keywords{Cosmology: Observations, Galaxies: Distances and Redshifts, Cosmology: Large-Scale Structure of Universe, Methods: Statistical}